Xinyuan-LilyGO/LilyGoLib/docs/hardware/lilygo-t-watch-ultra.md

 | 🔋Battery Voltage     | 3.7V                        |
 | 🔋Battery capacity    | 1100mA (\(4.07Wh\))         |

+* ⚠️ Recommended to use a charging current lower than 500mA.
+Excessive charging current will cause the PMU temperature to be too high.

 ### ⚡ Power consumption reference

 | Mode        | Wake-Up Mode                                | Current |